The March of Dimes: One Family’s Personal Journey

 Posted on | 3 Comments

 Looking for a way to give back to the community this spring?
-The March of Dimes Walks in Greenville and Spartanburg will be in-person, socially distanced, drive thru events and are coming up soon in April.
+The March of Dimes Greenville, SC March For Babies event will be coming up at the end of April.
 Find out about what this organization does and how you can help!

-Originally published in 2016, this piece has been updated with information about the 2021 March of Dimes Walk in Greenville.
-This year’s events will be on April 30, 2021 in Greenville and on April 16, 2021 in Spartanburg.
+Originally published in 2016, this piece has been updated with information about the 2024 March of Dimes March For Babies event.
+This year’s events will be on April 26th, 2024 in Greenville, SC and on April 20th, 2024 in Spartanburg, SC

-My family’s personal relationship with the March of Dimes
+My Family’s Personal Relationship with March of Dimes

-Due to premature birth, my twins had numerous medical concerns, including brain bleeds, retinopathy of prematurity (ROP), and chronic lung disease.
-Their immature lungs caused them to struggle to breathe, and they were on a ventilator for the first two months of their lives.
+Due to premature birth, my twins had numerous medical concerns.
+These including brain bleeds, retinopathy of prematurity (ROP), and chronic lung disease.
+Their immature lungs caused them to struggle to breathe.
+They were on a ventilator for the first two months of their lives.
 Surfactant is a protein the body produces that keeps small air sacs in the lungs from collapsing.
 Their bodies were not producing an adequate amount, so they both received doses of surfactant while in the NICU.
 Surfactant was available to us because of the research funded by the March of Dimes.

 Then and Now

-Mateo and Marcos are now two years old, and are happy, healthy boys thanks to the knowledge and technology available to health care professionals today, most of which would not be possible without the research funded by the March of Dimes.
+Mateo and Marcos are happy, healthy boys thanks to the knowledge and technology available to healthcare professionals today.
+Most of which would not be possible without the research funded by the March of Dimes.
 We are so thankful for the work they do and blessed to be able to help them continue the research to end premature births.

-We are excited to be walking in the Greenville County March for Babies this year on April 30th, 2021.
-We hope you will join us at the walk, and will get involved with the March of Dimes.
-To sign up for March for Babies in your area, click here.
+The Greenville County March for Babies will be held on April 26th, 2024.
+The Spartanburg March for Babies will be held on April 20th, 2024.
+We hope you will join the walk, and will get involved with the March of Dimes.
+You can sign up for March for Babies in your area through the organization’s online portal.

 Greenville County